Time for my 2019 annual review.

 What Went Well This Year?

 Photography.
 I wanted to do something unrelated to my career and family life a few years back, and I discovered photography.
 Photography continues to surprise me; it helps me regain focus and relax.
-I’m not taking and editing photos for any other reason other than it feels highly satisfying at the moment.
-There are no goals, no end-game, no strategic advantage, just pure enjoyment.
+I’m not taking and editing photos for any reason other than it feels highly satisfying.
+There are no goals, end-game, or strategic advantage, just pure enjoyment.

 Google ecosystem.
 I have grown quite tired of Apple (the lack of innovation, the pricing, the proprietary ecosystem).
-Hence, I’ve gradually started transitioning to using Google as the primary ecosystem — and it’s working quite remarkable so far.
+Hence, I’ve gradually started transitioning to using Google as the primary ecosystem — and it’s working remarkably.

 Turning 40.
-Admittedly, I thought that turning 40 would feel terrible, but it didn’t.
+I thought turning 40 would feel terrible, but it didn’t.
 Instead, I feel much calmer and much less restless.
 I care much less about most things, and I care much more about things that matter.
-Only now can I recognize how pressuring it can be between the ages of 30 – 40, where so much is supposed to happen.
+Only now can I recognize how pressuring it can be between the ages of 30 – 40 when so much is supposed to happen.
 And who knew that the answer was to teach yourself to care less about more?

 Removing daily frustrations yields surprisingly good results.
-Instead of focusing on what makes me happy, I tried focusing on removing what makes me frustrated.
+Instead of focusing on what makes me happy, I tried removing what frustrates me.
 Long story short: This approach seems to yield better results than adding more pleasure.

 Five years without alcohol — check.
 I’ve never been a big fan of consuming alcohol, but when my son was born five years ago, I decided to exclude it from my life completely.
 It wasn’t adding any value.